Bounds and Genericity of Sum-Rank-Metric Codes: Bounds in sum-rank metric

 \section{Bounds in sum-rank metric}

-In this section, we present simplified and asymptotic bounds on sum-rank-metric codes.
-First we recall the SP and GV bounds presented in \cite{byrne2020fundamental}.
+In this section, we present bounds on sum-rank-metric codes.
+The first two subsections contain slight reformulations, for the case of linear codes, of the SP and GV bounds presented in \cite{byrne2020fundamental}.
 We also state the (polynomial) complexity of computing the bounds if the efficient dynamic-programming method in \cite{puchinger2020generic} is used to compute $\VolS(\tau)$, instead of the formula in \cite{byrne2020fundamental}, which has super-polynomially many summands.
 The main results of this section are the simplified and asymptotic SP and GV bounds in Section~\ref{ssec:simplified_and_asymptotic_bounds}, which we derive from upper and lower bounds on $\VolS(\tau)$.
 We conclude the section with numerical comparisons of the bounds.